 The 1st and 3rd grades each adopted a Sudanese family, One family had 3 children and the other family had 8 children.
 The classes sent clothes, dolls, diapers, and other gifts to help these families in need and promote the Gospel virtue of charity.

 Pennies for Life

-This past year the city of Richmond participated in the national 40 Days for Life campaign to promote the sanctity of human life and dignity of each person.
+Previously the city of Richmond participated in the national 40 Days for Life campaign to promote the sanctity of human life and dignity of each person.
 Students of Saint Benedict Catholic School participated by collecting pennies from their own homes, the parish, and the wider community.
 After being counted and rolled, the pennies were donated to a Crisis Pregnancy Center to help women in need.

 Books for Haiti